apache/datasketches-website/docs/Memory/MemoryPackage.md

 Casting to the Memory interface allows the owner to pass a Memory object to a downstream class to read and write, but the downstream class cannot free the allocated block of native memory, only the owning class can do this.

-It is often a good idea to do your prototyping using backing arrays instad of off-heap native memory and to have asserts enabled via the JVM for testing (most testing environments do this automatically).
+It is often a good idea to do your prototyping using backing arrays instead of off-heap native memory and to have asserts enabled via the JVM for testing (most testing environments do this automatically).
 If asserts are enabled bounds checking will be performed saving you much grief.
 Segment faults are nasty and hard to debug.